jmesnil/jmesnil.net/_posts/2009-07-06-concurrency-is-my-new-memory-management-criteria.markdown

 ---

-   1. I waited the release of  [Objective-C 2.0][objective-c] to learn about Mac programming.
+   1. <a id="fn1-2009-07-06"></a> I waited the release of  [Objective-C 2.0][objective-c] to learn about Mac programming.
 I wanted to learn this language since I bought my first Powerbook but I waited until they added a garbage collector because I was not interested to manually manage the memory.
 Finally I still ended up having to learn it since the garbage collector is not available on the iPhone.
-Unsurprisingly, I have to track down a few memory leaks in the iPhone applications I develop. ↩
+Unsurprisingly, I have to track down a few memory leaks in the iPhone applications I develop.&nbsp;<a href="#fnr1-2009-07-06"  class="footnoteBackLink"  title="Jump back to footnote  in the text.">&#8617;</a>
-   2. I received the printed version of [Programming Clojure][programming-clojure] a few days ago.
-I like what I am reading so far. ↩
+   2. <a id="fn2-2009-07-06"></a> I received the printed version of [Programming Clojure][programming-clojure] a few days ago.
+I like what I am reading so far.&nbsp;<a href="#fnr2-2009-07-06"  class="footnoteBackLink"  title="Jump back to footnote  in the text.">&#8617;</a>

 [cplusplus]: http://en.wikipedia.org/wiki/C%2B%2B
 [fortran]:  http://fr.wikipedia.org/wiki/Fortran